pwall567/kjson-test/README.md

 This does not mean that only `String` properties can be tested for `null` - a `null` property in the JSON is typeless so a test for `null` would work, regardless of the type that the property would otherwise hold.

-The last function signature in the list is the one that specifies a lambda - as is usual in Kotlin, when the last parameter is a lambda it is usually written outside the parentheses of the function call.
+The last function signature in the list is the one that specifies a lambda &ndash; as is usual in Kotlin, when the last parameter is a lambda it is usually written outside the parentheses of the function call.
 This is the pattern followed when the lambda is an inline set of tests to be applied to the property, but this function signature is also used for the [general test lambdas](#general-test-lambdas), or the [`length`](#length) or